abhay/mooish-template/README.md

   directories.
 The first object being passed in to the UnitTester constructor is what you should change.

+  IMPORTANT: The UnitTester library is now a submodule so you need to run:

+    git submodule init && git submodule update

+  for it to work.
+You should also read the "Configuration" section in Tests/UnitTester after you get the submodule.
+It will tell you what files to copy up into your Tests directory for everything to work right.

 Building a custom lib js file
 -----------------------------